schillermann/go-oop-encapsulation/README.md

-# go-oop-encapsulation
+# Go Encapsulation Like OOP

-Go Encapsulation Like OOP
+This project deals with the extent to which OOP can be mapped in golang.